bps0075/E-CommerceDigitalGameKeys/README.md

        c. price || INT <br>
        d. steamkey || VARCHAR || length 700 || UNIQUE <br>

+      The reason why order_products, and orders are seperated is to follow the 1st Normalization rule - cells cannot have tables within them, if a user orders multiple products, the resulting order can be brought up by joining the orders and order_products tables based on order_id

 4. In \php\database.php set "mysql::host" to "localhost".
 Then set "dbname=" to the database you created earlier.